 Other council houses were built some miles north of Portsmouth at Crookhorn and Wecock Farm.

 From the late 1970s, many new private houses were built in Portsmouth.
 In the late 1970s, an estate was built at Gatcombe Park in Hilsea.
 In the 1980s another estate was built at Anchorage Park on the North East corner of Portsea Island.
 In the 1990s a new estate and marina were built at Port Solent North West of Portsea Island.

 In the 1980s shopping malls were built, the Bridge Centre in Fratton and the Cascades in Commercial Road.

 In the early 20th century the main employer in Portsmouth was the dockyard.
 It employed 8,000 men in 1900.
 During the First World War, the number rose to 23,000 but it fell to 9,000 when the war ended.
-From the 1930’s the threat of another war led to an expansion of the dockyard workforce.
+In the 1930s the threat of another war led to an expansion of the dockyard workforce.

 After World War II the city council tried to diversify industry in Portsmouth.
 An industrial estate was built in Fratton in 1946-48.
 Other industrial estates were built in the 1950s at Paulsgrove and Farlington.
 In the 1960s a new industrial estate began at Hilsea north of Burrfields Road.
 In the 1980s new industrial estates were built at Cosham and at Hilsea.

 The pattern of employment in Portsmouth changed rapidly.
 The dockyard workforce was drastically reduced.

 Traditional industries like brewing and corset making vanished but electrical and electronic engineering became a major employer.
 There was also a large increase in the number of jobs in service industries.
 In 1968 Zurich Insurance moved its headquarters to Portsmouth.
 In 1979 IBM UK moved its headquarters to the city.